Michael Lang (producer): Later years

-Lang was associate producer of Wes Anderson's 1996 film Bottle Rocket.
+Lang was associate producer of Wes Anderson's film Bottle Rocket (1996).

 The Michael Lang Organization (MLO) encompasses live event production, film production, and artist management.
 Projects included a fiftieth anniversary event for the Lincoln Center featuring the French Theater company Royal de luxe, a Woodstock fiftieth anniversary event planned for summer 2019 that ultimately was cancelled, a movie version of the cult classic novel The Master and Margarita, and theater projects in Turkey and South Korea.
 Additionally, with his partners in Woodstock Ventures, Lang was developing future projects that included a Broadway musical based on Woodstock the musical and a Woodstock lifestyle brand.

-MLO worked with the following artists: Outkast, Prince, Missy Elliott, Snoop Dogg, Steely Dan, The Fugees, Wyclef Jean, Tarkan, Shakira, Madonna, Norah Jones, Marc Anthony, Twista, Dave Matthews, Bruce Springsteen, Alicia Keys, Kid Rock, Red Hot Chili Peppers, Christina Aguilera, Linkin Park, Avril Lavigne, and Joe Cocker.
+MLO worked with the following artists: Outkast, Prince, Missy Elliott, Snoop Dogg, Steely Dan, The Fugees, Wyclef Jean, Tarkan, Shakira, Madonna, Norah Jones, Marc Anthony, Twista, Dave Matthews, Bruce Springsteen, Alicia Keys, Kid Rock, Red Hot Chili Peppers, Christina Aguilera, Linkin Park, Avril Lavigne and Joe Cocker.

 In 2009, Woodstock Ventures (Michael Lang, Joel Rosenman, and the John Roberts estate) formed joint venture with Sony Music Entertainment and launched a new woodstock.com.
 The site celebrates the history of the original Woodstock Festival.

-In the 2009 Ang Lee film Taking Woodstock, Michael Lang is portrayed by actor Jonathan Groff.
+In the Ang Lee film Taking Woodstock (2009), Michael Lang is played by actor Jonathan Groff.

-In 2009, Lang co-authored with Holly George-Warren the critically acclaimed New York Times Best Seller The Road to Woodstock.
+In 2009, Lang co-authored with Holly George-Warren The Road to Woodstock.

-Personal life and death
+Personal life

 Lang was also a sculptor.
 He had five children.
-His first wife, vocalist Ann Lang, toured as a backup singer with Joe Cocker and Leon Russell from 1978 to 1982.
-At the time of his death, he was married to Tamara Pajic.
+His first wife, vocalist Ann Lang, toured as a backup singer with Joe Cocker and Leon Russell, from 1970-1986.

-Lang died from non-Hodgkin lymphoma at the Memorial Sloan Kettering Cancer Center in New York City on January 8, 2022, at the age of 77.
+On January 8, 2022, Lang's family announced he died of a rare form of non-Hodgkin's lymphoma at the Memorial Sloan Kettering Cancer Center in New York, New York.
+Lang was 77 years old.